Friends

 4. Do we help to protect – or at least not harm – the visited environment?

-At Follow Alice we're leading people on adventure trips in various ecosystems.
-Often the very reason we're there is because the environment is unique, beautiful or rare.
+Usually the very reason we visit these places is because the environment is unique, beautiful or rare.
 So this means we all need to tread responsibly (both literally and metaphorically) so as to leave as little evidence as possible that we were there.

 With this in mind, we do our best to educate our clients before and during their trips on ways to leave as small a footprint as possible in the visited location.
-Our primary ways of doing this are:

-• the articles in our knowledge library
+• The articles in our knowledge library

-• the PDFs we offer for free download
+• The PDFs we offer for free download

-• the emails, PDFs and conversations we have with clients when they've booked a trip
+• The emails, PDFs and conversations we have with clients when they've booked a trip

-• guidance from our local leader when you're actually on a Follow Alice trip
+• Guidance from our local leader when you're actually on a Follow Alice trip

 Occasionally, where we see the opportunity, we also like to provide ways to actually improve the natural environment which we discuss in just a moment.